ninjaDave333/TS-KB-ChatBot/docs/Self-ImprovingRAG/self-improvingQA-workplan.md

 4. **Implement incrementally**: Small, measurable improvements with validation
 5. **Leverage infrastructure**: Use existing tracing, evaluation, and auto-tuning systems

+**Current Priority**: Phase 7.0 (Golden Dataset & Regression Suite) - Critical foundation that must be implemented first to ensure safe, measurable improvements.

-**Current Priority**: Phase 7.1 (Intent Classification Refinement) - Start here for immediate impact on query quality.
+**Next Priority**: Phase 7.1 (Intent Classification Refinement) - Build on golden dataset foundation for immediate query quality impact.

 The system is production-ready with comprehensive evaluation infrastructure.
 Focus on data-driven improvements using the judge model feedback and auto-tuning capabilities already in place.